kiranlahiri/kiranlahiri.github.io/_pages/about.md

 Background:

-Built FinCanon, a portfolio analysis tool with RAG pipeline using LangChain and Qdrant to query embedded finance research (Markowitz, Sharpe, Fama-French, Black-Scholes)
+Built FinCanon, a portfolio analysis tool with RAG pipeline using LangChain and Qdrant to query embedded finance research

 Designed out-of-order MIPS processor in SystemVerilog (team project)